CatMoe/Blessing/README.md

   - Register commands with ease. async execute, aliases, player-only operations, etc. can be done with annotations.
   - [`PlayerPostBrandEvent`](https://github.com/CatMoe/MoeFilter/blob/stray/translation/src/main/kotlin/catmoe/fallencrystal/translation/event/events/player/PlayerPostBrandEvent.kt).
     Call a specific listener when the player sends their own client brand.
-  - Easily write code that works on both [Velocity](https://github.com/PaperMC/Velocity) and [BungeeCord](https://github.com/SpigotMC/BungeeCord).
+  - Use MoeTranslation to easily write code that is compatible with both [Velocity](https://github.com/PaperMC/Velocity) and [BungeeCord](https://github.com/SpigotMC/BungeeCord).
-    Simply install MoeFilter to your server.
-  - All are designed with [MiniMessage](https://docs.advntr.dev/minimessage/) in mind.
+  - All the features about chat are made with [MiniMessage](https://docs.advntr.dev/minimessage/) in mind.

 ## Compatibility 🔧